Chitchai-Jantanarak/potree-test/src/potree-viewer/README.md

 ### Point cloud floating above/below terrain
 - Adjust `offsetZ` in cesium config
-- Verify correct UTM zone is set
+- Verify correct projection is set for your data

 ### Cesium not showing
 - Check that `cesium.enabled` is not `false`